“He was the kindest, wisest, most selfless person I have ever met”: daughter pays tribute to late father after losing a third family member to cancer

 “Sadly, that was one of the last good days we had with my dad, and he passed away on 17th November.
 He was the kindest, wisest, most selfless person I have ever met, and I am completely heartbroken to have lost him.
 I fulfilled my dream of running the race in his lifetime, but not of helping to find a miracle cure for prostate cancer.”

 Rainbow has raised over £4000 for Prostate Cancer UK to date.
-In total, she will have three unique racing experiences: the first race was held in her local area with her family on the original race day (October 2020), she is running the Royal Parks Half Marathon’s digital experience on her treadmill on 11th April 2021 and if that wasn’t enough, she will also be completing the Royal Parks Half Marathon in October 2021.
+In total, she will have three unique racing experiences: the first race was held in her local area with her family on the original race day (October 2020), she ran the Royal Parks Half Marathon’s digital experience on her treadmill on 11th April 2021 and she will also be completing the Royal Parks Half Marathon in October 2021.

 Running has been particularly therapeutic for helping Rainbow deal with bereavement, especially with the feelings of anger that are part of the grieving process.